Event Type: Astrophysics Colloquium

 December 11, 2024

 The Zwicky Transient Facility: concept to results The Zwicky Transient Facility (ZTF) is at present undertaking an ambitious survey of the dynamic optical night sky.
 It searches systematically for exploding stars, burping quasars, variable stars and moving objects.
-ZTF is considered to be the pre-cursor of the Rubin Observatory’s Legacy Survey of Space & Time
+ZTF is considered the pre-cursor of the Rubin Observatory’s Legacy Survey of Space & Time (LSST), the

 Jennifer Yee